MoenMi/MoenMi/README.md

-- Hi, I’m Michael Moen
+I’m Michael Moen, a student at the University of Alabama studying Computer Science and Mathematics.
-- You can contact me at moenmichael02@gmail.com
+My email is moenmichael02@gmail.com

 <!---
 MoenMi/MoenMi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.